marifdemirtas/pfp-ebooks/_sources/update_records_conditionally.rst

 --------------------

 .. clickablearea:: plan_3_q1
    :question: You are working in a database with user emails.
 You need to mark accounts that have used a test email address for deletion.
 One of your colleagues shared the following query, saying that you can use this as a template.
-Click on the field that you would need to change to check if the email column in the given table is 'test@email.com'.
+Click on the field(s) that you would need to change to check if the email column in the given table is 'test@email.com'.
    :iscode:

    :click-incorrect:UPDATE users:endclick: